 The MPA ensures that its operations and those of its tenants are conducted so as to prevent pollution, minimize negative impacts and environmental risks, and protect the quality of the environment.

-To this end, the MPA develops and implements procedures, programs and control mechanisms that allow it to control the environmental aspects of its activities and maintain its environmental performance.
+To this end, the MPA develops and implements procedures, programs and controls that allow it to control the environmental aspects of its activities and maintain its environmental performance.

 Lastly, the MPA also ensures that the environmental condition of its property holdings is assessed and, if necessary, that methods are put in place to reduce possible environmental risks related to these properties.

-Through this system, the MPA develops and implements means and procedures that allow it to measure its environmental performance and to report its findings to the Board of Directors on a regular basis.
+Its environmental management system allows it to measure its environmental performance and present these assessments to the Board of Directors on a regular basis.

-In its efforts to ensure the compliance of its employees, partners and tenants to the principles of its environmental policy, the MPA communicates this policy to them and encourages them to help achieve its objectives in this field by respecting the processes, programs and procedures implemented under its EMS.
+In its efforts to ensure the compliance of its employees, partners and tenants to the principles of its environmental policy, the MPA communicates this policy to them and encourages them to help achieve its objectives in this area by respecting the processes, programs and procedures implemented under its environmental management system.

-The MPA also communicates regularly with its tenants and the community to show the MPA’s commitment to the environment, and implements ways to consider the expectations of its tenants and the community in its planning and current management.
+Furthermore, the MPA communicates regularly with its tenants and the community to show the MPA’s commitment to the environment, and implements ways to consider the expectations of its tenants and the community in its planning and current management.

-In 2005, the Montreal Port Authority (MPA) instituted an Environmental Management System (EMS) for its activities and operations.
-The EMS provides a framework to ensure that commitments made to protect the environment are respected.
-The EMS gave rise to several procedures that are now entrenched in the management of Port activities.
-These procedures made it possible to fine-tune the control mechanisms that the MPA uses to manage its environmental footprint.
-This has resulted in a better understanding of activities that may create risk from an environmental standpoint.
+In 2005, the MPA implemented an environmental management system (EMS) for its activities and operations.
+Modelled on the ISO-14001 international standard, the EMS provides a framework to ensure that commitments made to protect the environment are respected.
+The EMS has given rise to over 30 procedures that are now entrenched in the management of port activities.
+These procedures have made it possible to fine-tune the control mechanisms that the MPA uses to manage its environmental footprint, reflecting a better understanding of activities that may create risk to the environment.